eyebrow/CLove/README.md

 CLove
 =====
-CLove is a simple and easy to learn and use game framework tested on OSX/Linux/Windows, made in C with OpenGLES 2 which uses Lua as scripting language.
+CLove is a simple and easy to learn and use game framework tested on Mac/Linux/PC, made in C with OpenGLES 2 which uses Lua as scripting langauge.

 How to build
 ============
-Download or clone CLove.
-- On Linux based systems: download cmake and make (sudo apt-get install cmake make).
-Call "cmake ../ && make" from a new folder called "build".
-- On OS X: download cmake and make (sudo brew install cmake make).
-Call "cmake ../ && make" from a new folder called "build".
+In order to build CLove you'll need CMake and GCC.
+Download or clone CLove and call "cmake ../ && make" from a new folder called "build".
+If you are on Windows then you'll need CMake GUI.
-- On Windows: download MinGW, add gcc and g++ to your system path.
-After that download QT Community and build CLove using it.

 Features
 ========
 - Lua scripting language
 - Easy to learn and use api
 - Cross Platform
 - Powerful Batch system
-- Image loading and drawing
+- Image loader & drawing
 - Image creation from scratch or from a template & save(png,bmp,tga)
-- Sound loading and playing (Vorbis and Wav)
+- Sound loader & playing (Vorbis and Wav)
 - Primitives drawing
 - Filesystem functions
 - OpenGL ES 2.0
-- Font loading and drawing
+- Font loading & drawing
-- Keyboard and Mouse functions
+- Keyboard & Mouse functions
 - Physics system thanks to ChipMunk

 Examples (see examples folder)